-“This sport never stops teaching you,” Venus Williams on playing professionally at 45-years-old and the ATX OPEN 2026
+“This sport never stops teaching you,” Venus Williams on playing professionally later in life and the ATX OPEN 2026

 The world-renowned tennis star, Venus Williams, is making her comeback rounds this early 2026, after being out on injury for over a year.
 With a decades-long career behind her, Williams continues to move markers and set precedents, but this time, the stakes aren’t as high.
-In the 2025 U.S. Williams was the oldest competitor since 1981, when Renee Richards competed at 47-years-old.
+In the 2025 U.S. Open, Williams was the oldest competitor since 1981, when Renee Richards competed at 47-years-old.
+Today, Williams plays for the crowd, love of the game and for… COBRA (her health insurance), the later she jokingly revealed post-match at Mubadala Citi DC Open.

-While she vied for the top spot in the ATX Open, I spoke with Venus about career but also what the vantage point looks like at 45 years old.
-The 2026 ATX Open marked her first appearance in Texas and the fans supported.
+While she vied for the top spot in the ATX Open, I asked Venus about her career but also what the vantage point looks like at 45-years-old.
+The 2026 ATX Open marked Williams’ her first appearance in Texas and the fans supported.

 “Everyone is rooting for me, so that’s nice,” said Williams.
 “Everyone has been so supportive of me being on the court, me putting the effort to be here.”